WBKI-TV (1983–2017): Primary coverage area

 WBKI-TV's transmitter was located 60 mi south of downtown Louisville.
 This was as close as it could get to Louisville while providing a city-grade signal to its city of license, Campbellsville.
-Under FCC rules, a broadcast station (television or radio)'s transmitter must be located no farther than 15 mi from its city of license.
+Under FCC rules at the time, a broadcast station (television or radio)'s transmitter could be no farther than 15 mi from its city of license.
 As a result, the station's main transmitter only provided "rimshot" coverage of Louisville itself despite its power and height.
 It was all but unviewable over-the-air in much of the Indiana side of the market, even in digital.
 To make up for this shortfall in coverage, WBKI-TV set up a Class A translator on channel 28 at the Kentuckiana tower farm northeast of Floyds Knobs shortly after becoming a WB affiliate.

 WBKI-TV was the first Louisville-area station to exclusively transmit a digital signal.
 Before Cascade Broadcasting was forced into bankruptcy, the company asked for permission to move WBKI-TV's license to Bardstown, an outer suburb of Louisville.
 Presumably, this change would have allowed it to build a new full-power transmitter closer to Louisville and shut down the channel 28 repeater.
 The station subsequently chose to keep its license in Campbellsville, and upgrade WBKI-CA to digital as well.
 The repeater was not mandated by federal law to shut down its analog signal during the 2009 transition because it was not a full-power outlet.
 The FCC provided Class A and low-power stations a grace period of two years after the original digital transition deadline in order to switch to digital.
-In 2010, Fusion sold WBKI-CA to religious broadcaster Daystar, which now operates it as an owned-and-operated station of the network; however, it retains the WBKI-LP call letters (which it took after surrendering its Class A status in May 2013).
+In 2010, Fusion sold WBKI-CA to religious broadcaster Daystar, which now operates it as an owned-and-operated station of the network; however, it retained the WBKI-LP call letters (which it took after surrendering its Class A status in May 2013) until the network changed that station's call letters to WDYL-CD.

 When Block entered into the LMA with WBKI-TV, WDRB general manager Bill Lamb promised to give WBKI-TV a significant technical overhaul.
 Part of that overhaul came on July 16, 2012, when WBKI-TV's programming began to be simulcast on WMYO's third digital subchannel (downconverted to 720p HD), finally giving the station full coverage in some form across the entire Louisville market over-the-air.